JoseCarlosNF/CTFs/README.md

 # CTFs
-This repository is destinated for codes used in CTFs resolve.
+This repository is destined for codes used in CTFs resolve.